Murat-Gul1/notezly-privacy/README.md

 Notezly follows the principle of minimum data collection:

 - **Personal Data:**
-  - We only access your **Google account email address** when you sign in with Google, required for Google Drive backup and restore.
+  - We obtain an OAuth token to access your Google Drive for backup/restore.
+We do not access or store your email address.
 - **Usage Data:**
   - We do not collect app usage statistics.
 - **Device Information:**